top of page

 There are four types of cellulite.
 One way to determine which type you have is through the Nürnberg-Müller scale or the "Cellulite pinch test".
 You can take this test by pinching a few inches of skin between your thumb and forefinger in the area of your buttocks, thighs, abdomen or upper arms.
 This test has four stages.
 Stage 0 to 3.

 Stage One is no seen dimpling on the skin when you are standing.
-When you pinch your skin you have bump and lumps.
+When you pinch your skin, you have bumps and lumps.

 Stage Two you can see dimpling or the orange peel appearance when standing naked in front of the mirror.
 You cannot see this when laying down.